Biotheranostics, Inc. Notice of Privacy Practices

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

-Biotheranostics (Biotheranostics) is a provider of laboratory testing services.
-In providing testing services, Biotheranostics receives, creates and discloses personal health information.
+Biotheranostics is a provider of laboratory testing services.
+In providing testing services, obtaining payment for these services, conducting healthcare operations, and other purposes permitted or required by law (“purposes”), we receive, create and disclose protected health information.
 This information is private and confidential.
-There are policies and procedures in place to protect the information against unlawful use and disclosure.
-This notice describes information we collect, how we use that information, and when and to whom we may disclose it.
+This notice describes information we collect, how we use that information, and when and to whom we may disclose it in the context of providing laboratory testing services.
+See our Website Privacy Statement regarding information we collect, use and disclose relating to our website.

 Protected health information and our obligations

-Protected health information or PHI (also called personal health information), is current, past or future information created or received by Biotheranostics from physicians, patients, healthplans, or other sources about patients for whom testing is ordered from Biotheranostics.
+Protected health information or PHI is information that can be used to identify you and relates to current, past or future information created or received by Biotheranostics from physicians, patients, health plans, government, private or commercial payors or other sources about patients for whom testing is ordered from Biotheranostics.
 It may indicate the physical condition of a patient, the provision of health care to that patient, or payment for the provision of health care to that patient.
-The term PHI does not generally include publicly available information, or information available or reported in a summarized format.

-Certain laws require Biotheranostics to maintain the privacy of PHI and to make available this notice of our legal duties and privacy practices with respect to PHI.
+Certain laws require Biotheranostics to maintain the privacy and security of PHI and to make available this notice of our legal duties, privacy practices and patient rights with respect to PHI.
 When we use or disclose PHI, we are required to abide by the terms of this notice (or other notice in effect at the time of the use or disclosure).
+In the event of a breach involving unsecured PHI, Biotheranostics is required to notify affected individuals as described below.
+This notice does not apply to non-diagnostic services that we may perform, such as clinical trials.

 Information collected and created by Biotheranostics

-Biotheranostics collects the information that is minimally necessary to provide testing services and to obtain payment for these services.
+Biotheranostics collects the minimally necessary information for these purposes.
 This may include name, address, telephone number, social security number, date of birth, medical history, diagnosis, treatment, provider identification and treatment information, financial responsibility and payment information.

 Biotheranostics creates, through its testing services, information to be used by a physician in the diagnosis of disease or condition or in the treatment of a disease or condition.